Farage vows to ‘resist’ asylum hotels as Reform celebrates major gains

 Reform UK will “resist” asylum seekers being housed in the counties now under the party’s control, Nigel Farage said as he celebrated significant gains across England.

-Mr Farage’s party has gained hundreds of seats and taken control of five councils, with votes from Thursday’s contests still being counted.
+Mr Farage’s party gained more than 600 seats and took control of 10 local authorities in Thursday’s local elections.

 In a speech in County Durham, where Reform had replaced Labour as the largest party, he said the party had “cleared a very important hurdle” and claimed the results marked “the end of two-party politics” and the “beginning of the end of the Conservative Party”.